djeang/benchmark-jeka-maven-gradle/README.md

-# Benchmark Jeka-Maven-Gradle for Building Spring Boot Images
+# Cloud-Native Spring Boot Build Benchmark: Maven vs JeKa vs Gradle

 ## Objective

-Compare the performance of *Maven*, *Gradle*, and *Jeka* in building a cloud-native Spring Boot application, including:
+Compare the performance of *Maven*, *JeKa*, and *Gradle* in building a Spring Boot cloud-native application, including creating both JVM and native Docker images.
-- Creating Docker images.
-- Creating native images.

 This comparison is performed in the following scenarios:
-- A powerful development workstation with all caches available.
-- A medium-performance Windows workstation with all caches available.
+- **Development on workstations**: Tested on a high-performance MacBook and a medium-performance Windows machine (with all caches available).
-- A CI/CD pipeline simulation with all caches disabled (no Docker cache, no wrapper tool cache, no Java dependencies cache).
+- **CI/CD pipeline simulation**: All caches disabled (no Docker cache, no wrapper tool cache, no Java dependencies cache).

-The goal is to evaluate the performance of the tools using their vanilla configurations without complex optimizations (e.g., build caches).
-This setup is representative of small to medium-sized codebases, which are common in microservices architectures and generally targeted by Spring Boot native applications.
+The goal is to evaluate the performance of the tools using their vanilla configurations, without peripheral tooling optimizations (build caches, ).

+This setup is designed to reflect, at reasonable effort, typical conditions for small to medium-sized codebases, which are common in microservices architectures and generally targeted by Spring Boot cloud-native applications.

 ## Application Test
 The benchmarks are based on an example from the [Baeldung Spring Boot Native tutorial](https://www.baeldung.com/spring-native-intro), which resolves over 50 JARs in the classpath.